pfaires/getandcleandataproject/README.md

 The repo shoud contain three files:

 README.md - this file
-script.R - the R script used to process the original dataset CodeBook.md - the Code book for the produced dataset
+run_analisys.R - the R script used to process the original dataset CodeBook.md - the Code book for the produced dataset

 How to run the script